• Skip navigation

 • higher education and private schools

-Students who already know that they would like to pursue a career in a non-academic context, can use our optional internship module as an opportunity to make contacts with potential future employers to gain hands-on experience beyond the university.
+Students from the Culture and Literature specialisation, who already know that they would like to pursue a career in a non-academic context, can use the optional wildcard module to take an internship as an opportunity to make contacts with potential future employers and to obtain practical experience beyond the university.

 • Appendix 1 for Culture and Literature

-• Appendix 2 for Linguistics and Applied Linguistic
+• Appendix 2 for Linguistics and Applied Linguistics

 The module handbook of the MA English Studies can be found here.